dimitri-thomopulos/hig/README.md

-A bash script is available among the provided files in order to download authomatically and in the right forlder the files with price data (An equivalent batch script for Windows will soon be available.).
+A bash script is available among the provided files in order to download authomatically and in the right forlder the files with price data (An equivalent batch script for Windows will soon be available).
 It is sufficient to execute it, however the Users should convert the excel files into semicolon separated CSV files.
 The necessary spreadsheet is "Prezzi-Prices".
 To install the genearator on any Linux O.S. it is sufficient to run " make ".